 Huawei says it is readying possible Hongmeng software roll-out

-MEXICO CITY: An executive of China's Huawei, which has been banned from working with US tech firms, said on Thursday (Jun 13) that the telecoms giant is in the process of potentially launching its Hongmeng operating system (OS) to replace the US Android OS.

-Andrew Williamson, vice president of Huawei Technologies' public affairs and communications, said in an interview that the company will "presumably" trademark Hongmeng, which he said has likely been rolled out to a million devices in China.
+Andrew Williamson, vice president of Huawei Technologies Co Ltd's public affairs and communications, said in an interview that the company will "presumably" trademark Hongmeng.

-President Donald Trump's administration last month put Huawei on a blacklist that barred it from doing business with US tech companies such as Alphabet, whose Android OS is used in Huawei's phones.

-READ: Huawei fights to keep US funds flowing to its rural mobile customers

 "Presumably we'll be trying to put trademarks," he added.